jacob-bonner/COMP3005-Assignment3/README.md

 (2) - This option is an implementation of the required addStudent function.
 It allows the user to enter a first name, last name, email, and date, all of which are inserted in the database as a new student entry.<br />
 (3) - This option is an implementation of the required updateStudentEmail function.
 It allows the user to enter a student id and an email.
 If an entry that corresponds with the student id exists, its email will be updated to the email the user entered.<br />
 (4) - This option is an implementation of the required deleteStudent function.
 It allows the user to enter a student id.
 If an entry that corresponds to the student id exists, it will be deleted from the database.<br />
-(0) - This option exits the application.
+(0) - This option exits the application.<br />

+In addition to the files provided for the application, an additional file called setup.sql has been provided.
+It contains the two queries used to initialize the students table and populate it with the initial data set.